A geometric Steinberg formula: Combinatorics of the affine Weyl group

 \begin{lem} Let $w \in W_\ext$ be an element which is minimal in $wW_A$.
 If $s \in S_\aff$ and $sw$ is not minimal in $swW_A$, then $sw=wr$ for some $r \in A$; in particular, if $s \in S_\aff$ satisfies $sw<w$, then $sw$ is minimal in $swW_A$. \end{lem}

 Below we will consider the restriction of the Bruhat order to the subset of elements $w$ in $W_\ext$ which are minimal in $wW_A$ (resp.~in $W_Aw$).
-If $y,w \in W_\ext$ are minimal in their respective cosets $yW_A$ and $wW_A$, it is a standard fact (see~\cite[Lemma~2.2]{douglass}) that the following conditions are equivalent: \begin{enumerate} \item $y \leq w$; \item $yw_A \leq ww_A$; \item there exists $y' \in yW_A$ and $w' \in wW_A$ such that $y' \leq w'$. \end{enumerate} Of course, a similar property holds for cosets in $W_A \backslash W_\ext$.
+If $y,w \in W_\ext$ are minimal in their respective cosets $yW_A$ and $wW_A$, and if $y',w'$ are the maximal elements in these cosets, it is a standard fact (see~\cite[Lemma~2.2]{douglass}) that the following conditions are equivalent: \begin{enumerate} \item $y \leq w$; \item $y' \leq w'$; \item there exists $y'' \in yW_A$ and $w'' \in wW_A$ such that $y'' \leq w'$'. \end{enumerate} Of course, a similar property holds for cosets in $W_A \backslash W_\ext$.